3141bishwa/QueryRanking/Readme.md

 https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit

-- Rename the file to data.bin.gz and put it inside the repository that you just downloaded. (don not unzip it)
+- Rename the file to data.bin.gz and put it inside the repository that you just downloaded. (do not unzip it)
 - Run the script using:

 `python solution.py`